ssnap03/bds/README.md

 4. Once the dependencies are resolved, from the file explorer on the left pane, navigate to com.bds.textmining.driver.Driver.java, right click on this class and click run as -> java application

 5. The output will display on the console, a text file called topics.txt with the topics extracted will be generated in the src directory and the plots of the clusters will be rendered.

+6. Please expect a small delay for output to render as computation of the tf idf matrix and clustering are slightly computationally expensive